-The OSB Executive MBA Program is designed for experienced business leaders and motivated professionals that aspire for continuous growth and advancement.
-The immersive, leadership and strategy experience aims to provide you with the tools to maximize your impact in complex business environments globally, while broadening your perspective within your industry.
+The OSB executive MBA program is designed for experienced business leaders and motivated professionals that aspire for continuous growth and advancement.
+The immersive, leadership and strategy experience aims to provide students with the tools to maximize their impact in complex business environments globally, while broadening their perspective within their industry.